Knektium/meddela/README.md

 Getting Started
 ---------------

-Start by creating some files containing the definitions for the messages, signals and network.
+Start by creating some files for the definitions for the messages, signals, nodes, and network:

-Create a message file called `messages.json` with the following content:
+*messages.json*:

 ```json
 [